mattabedi/mattabedi/README.md

 ## 🔗 Connect

 Want to connect?
-Find me on [LinkedIn](https://www.linkedin.com/in/mattabedi).
+Message me on [LinkedIn](https://www.linkedin.com/in/mattabedi).

+Interested in what I'm thinking about?
+Check out [my blog](https://mattabedi.com/).
 <!--
 **mattabedi/mattabedi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.